 The Best Places to Travel in April

 A partial packing list for this month's hot spots: ponchos, parasols and orange party pants.
-Or if blue's more your color, there's a spot for that, too.
+Or if blue's more your colour, there's a spot for that, too.
 Point is, April unleashes a kaleidoscope of festivities across the globe, from the wet and wild to the stirring and soulful.
-Read on for six of the best places to see (and celebrate) for yourself.
+Read on for seven of the best places to see (and celebrate) for yourself.

-The birthplace of the Delta Blues—and hometown of Muddy Waters and John Lee Hooker, among other legends—Clarksdale is a must during Juke Joint (April 11-14), when the whole town goes Blues-bonkers.
+The birthplace of the Delta Blues—and hometown of Muddy Waters and John Lee Hooker, among other legends—Clarksdale is a must during Juke Joint (April 21-24), when the whole town goes Blues-bonkers.
 Beyond the wall-to-wall music, the festival brings out the best local food vendors (think deep-fried bologna and cheese sandwiches, Delta hot tamales and moonshine-spiked pralines)—plus monkeys riding dogs herding sheep.
 (Go ahead, YouTube away.
 We'll wait.)
 Learn about the wild lives of B.B.
 King and Son House at the Delta Blues Museum.
 Order ribs and beer from Abe’s Bar-B-Q—at the same crossroads where bluesman Robert Johnson purportedly sold his soul to the Devil.
-Have a drink in the lobby of the town's newest hot spot, the gorgeously restored historic Travelers Hotel (rooms went fast for Juke Joint, but you should still check for any last-minute cancellations).
+Have a drink in the lobby of the town hot spot and gorgeously restored historic Travelers Hotel.
 And hunt for artisanal treasure at the recently opened Collective Seed & Supply Co.

 Even the baseline blinginess of Tulip Festival Amsterdam is eye-popping throughout April—when any old stroll could take you past dozens of live floral installations.
-But to experience full-blown tulipmania, dig into its history at the Amsterdam Tulip Museum, then head to the centuries-old flower fields south of town, and tour the nearby Keukenhof Gardens—home to 800 tulip varieties, 7 million blooming bulbs and one epic flower parade not to be missed if you're here on the 13th.
-Actually, Keukenhof is just a part of the 26-mile route, which starts at the beachfront of Noordwijk, passes through Lisse, and ends in Haarlem.
+But to experience full-blown tulipmania, dig into its history at the Amsterdam Tulip Museum, then head to the centuries-old flower fields south of town, and tour the nearby Keukenhof Gardens—home to 800 tulip varieties, 7 million blooming bulbs and one epic flower parade not to be missed.
+Actually, Keukenhof is just a part of the 42-kilometre route, which starts at the beachfront of Noordwijk, passes through Lisse, and ends in Haarlem.
 For the craziest view, book a fly-over of the parade route.

-For tequila and mescal lovers—one the fastest-growing segments of the booze biz—things don't get much better than Tucson’s Agave Heritage Festival (April 23 – May 5).
+For tequila and mescal lovers—one the fastest-growing segments of the booze biz—things don't get much better than Tucson’s Agave Heritage Festival (April 28 – May 1).
 The signature event—the Saturday night Agave Fiesta at the century-old Hotel Congress—includes more than 30 agave-based spirits, live music, an agave cocktail showdown—even agave art.
 But died-in-the-sisal fans can also attend panel discussions, documentary screenings, a live roasting demo and an all-agave expo.
-This year's speakers include Rodrigo Medellín, a National Geographic Explorer at Large and senior professor of ecology at Mexico City's Universidad Nacional Autónoma de México—as well as Tony Abou-Ganim, author of the bestselling The Modern Mixologist: Contemporary Classic Cocktails.
-And here's a bonus: Festivalgoers get 20% off at the brand new Hotel McCoy, a lovingly restored mid-century bolthole where you can spend a sunny afternoon sampling local spirits by the glittering pool.
+On the opening night of the festival, the inimitable Lila Downs will perform at Centennial Hall.
+And here's a bonus: Festivalgoers get 20% off at Hotel McCoy, a lovingly restored mid-century bolthole where you can spend a sunny afternoon sampling local spirits by the glittering pool.

 Another aquatic activity worth pursuing: a spin through Sea Life Bangkok Ocean World, Southeast Asia's largest aquarium, where you should check out the giant spider crabs and giant Pacific octopus, for starters.
 And with apologies to all those lovely tank residents, we'd suggest you also visit Siam Wisdom, a Michelin-starred restaurant famous for its seafood.
 Order Chef Thaninthorn Chantrawan’s speciality, Pla Nung Manao—a whole steamed sea bass with crushed chili, garlic and cilantro.